 - Functional Specification Document (FSD) – This document is more of a technical response to the BRD.
 The intended audience for an FSD is usually the Software Developers who code/develop.

-4. System Development (Coding) – If the design document is reviewed and accepted the Team leads, it’s time for the developer to take charge of the code.
-The source code is developed in this phase taking inputs from the Requirements and Design Document developed in earlier phases.
+If the design document is reviewed and accepted the Team leads, it’s time for the developer to take charge of the code.
+The source code is developed in this phase taking inputs from the Requirements and Design Document developed in the earlier phases.

-5. System Integration & Testing – No project is bug-free.
+No project is bug-free.
 In fact, I have a feeling that, if there are no bugs in a project in the initial stages, something is not right.
-Caution, You are not on the right path.
-A Quality Analyst is supposed to be very proactive and test the system thoroughly.
-Based on the requirements documents, a tester should prepare the use cases, test cases, test plans ready while the development phase is in process.
-Once the development is done and ready to be released for testing, the QA can subject the designed test cases against the system and find bugs.
+Caution, You are not getting it right (ha).
+A Quality Analyst is supposed to be very proactive and test the system accordingly.
+Based on the requirement documents, a tester should prepare the use cases, and test execution plans ready while the development phase is in process.
+Once the development is done and ready to be released for testing, the QA can subject the designed test cases on the system and find bugs.

 There are various modes and means of System Testing.
 Few of those which are common are